anooprav7/stormbreaker/docs/src/pages/getting-started.md

 4. Theme based, but UI appearence to be controlled by a centralised config.
 (Eg. Company theme)
 5. Responsive
 6. Simple to read and understand
+7. Automate as much as possible (Docs generation).
+More Dev.

 Ultimate test will be when i will be using it in my personal projects 😄